andreykuzmenko/os/principles-and-expectations.md

 ### **Communication**

 - Don’t assume.
 If something is unclear, ask.
 - Make your work visible.
 Align early.
-Escalate risks before they become failures.
 - Escalate risks before they become failures.
 - Inform in advance if you can’t keep a promise. ([Learn Impeccable Coordination](https://leadcase.net/topics/impeccable-coordination)).